adamolnar/Portfolio_1_CodeDino/README.md

      - Featured at the top of the page, the navigation shows the club name in the left corner : Code Kidz and Logo of the club that links to the top of the page.
      - Right navigation links: Home, About Us, Sign Up which link to different sections of the same page.
-     - The navigation bar positioning is fixed which makes it accessable while scrolling down the page and easy to navigate in each section.
+     - The navigation bar positioning is fixed which makes it accessible while scrolling down the page and easy to navigate in each section.
      - The naviagtion is in font color white and makes good contrast with the dark background color.

 ![screenshot of navigation bar](/assets/images/Screenshot_navbar.jpg)